CTA Retirement Savings Plan

 There are important things to consider before making an exchange or rollover, including surrender fees, the regulations governing your former employer's plan, and possible tax implications.

 CTA Enrollment Team can help you review your options.
 The CTA RSP 403(b) review service is designed to provide you with the clarity, peace of mind, and confidence you deserve.
 Visit review.ctaretirementplan.org to get a free second opinion!

 You pay a flat annual recordkeeping fee of $95.00 and 0.05% for custodial services based on the assets in your account.
 These fees will be deducted from your account balance on a quarterly basis.
 Additionally, you pay an asset-based fee for the investments selected and certain transactions such as loans and distributions are subject to fees.

-CTA members who are new to teaching or have not opened a 403(b)/457 governmental plan may be eligible for lower administrative/recordkeeping fees for two years to help them get started with their retirement plan.
-To find out if you qualify, please visit enroll.CTAretirementplan.org.
+New CTA members or existing members who have not previously opened a 403(b)/457 governmental plan may be eligible for lower administrative/recordkeeping fees for two years to help them get started with their retirement plan.
+To find out if you qualify, please send an email to firstname.lastname@example.org.

 A one-time $10 enrollment fee will be assessed with the first quarterly recordkeeping fee payment at the end of the quarter in which your account is funded.